 Doctors use locum tenens in different ways — to augment their income, satiate a thirst for travel, or ease their way into retirement, just to name a few.
-In the months immediately following her fellowship, psychiatrist Dr. Chinenyenwa Onyemaechi turned to locums to help pay off her student loans — also to delay having to choose a specific type of work environment.
+In the months immediately following her fellowship, psychiatrist Dr. Chinenyenwa Onyemaechi turned to locums to help pay off her student loans, as well as to delay having to choose a specific type of work environment.
 Inpatient, outpatient, emergency room — she wasn’t sure where she wanted to settle down.
 She was seeking financial freedom and flexibility.

 Now that those needs have been met, you might think Dr. Onyemaechi would be ready to accept a permanent position.
 As it turns out, the exact opposite is true.
 Four years later, Dr. Onyemaechi is more excited about locum tenens than ever.
 It’s definitely not the career path she envisioned for herself as a student, but now that she’s on it, she’s unlikely to change course anytime soon.
 The benefits of locum tenens are just too good to give up.